• Home

 Instructions

-• Preheat oven to 275 degrees F. Grease a springform with butter and dust lightly with flour.
+• Preheat oven to 275 degrees F. Grease an 8-inch springform pan with butter and dust lightly with flour.

 • In the bowl of a stand mixer, beat the egg whites, cream of tartar and salt until stiff peaks just start to form.
 Gradually add the sugar a couple of tablespoons at a time and continue beating until thick and glossy.
 Beat in the cornstarch, vinegar and vanilla.